Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach: Experiments

 \section{Experiments}

 We employ several LNL benchmarks to evaluate the robustness of the proposed learning method when dealing with the most realistic type of label noise, namely: the instance-dependent noise.
-In particular, the experiments are carried out on both synthetic and real-world instance-dependent label noise benchmarks.
-In addition, since our focus is on the theory of the identifiability in the LNL problem, we show that the proposed method is effective and competitive to other state-of-the-art (SOTA) methods in the literature without resorting to fine-tuning or employing highly-complex neural network architectures.
-Our implementation is in PyTorch and JAX and will be released upon the acceptance of this paper.
+In particular, the experiments are performed on both synthetic and real-world instance-dependent label noise benchmarks.
+In addition, because our focus is on the theory of the identifiability in the LNL problem, we show that the proposed method is effective and competitive to other state-of-the-art (SOTA) methods without resorting to fine-tuning or employing highly-complex neural network architectures.
+The details of datasets, hyper-parameters and models used are shown in \cref{sec:datasets_settings}.

-\paragraph{Datasets} For the synthetic instance-dependent label noise setting, we use CIFAR-10 and CIFAR-100 datasets and follow \citep{xia2020part} to generate synthetic instance-dependent noisy labels.
-For the real-world label noise setting, we use three common benchmarks, namely: Controlled Noisy Web Labels (CNWL)~\cite{jiang2020beyond}, mini-WebVision~\citep{li2017webvision} with additional evaluation on the validation of ImageNet ILSVRC 2012~\citep{russakovsky2015imagenet}, and Animal-10N~\citep{song2019selfie}.
-For CNWL, we use the web label noise (or red noise) setting where the labels of internet-queried images are annotated manually.
-For mini-WebVision, we follow previous works that take a subset containing the first 50 classes in the WebVision 1.0 dataset for training and evaluate on the clean validation set.
-The model trained on mini-WebVision is also evaluated on the clean validation set of ImageNet ILSVRC 2012.
-Finally, we evaluate the proposed method on Animal-10N dataset that contains 5 pairs of similar-looking animals.

-\paragraph{Models} We follow the same setting in previous studies~\citep{li2020dividemix, xu2021faster} that use PreAct Resnet-18 as the backbone to evaluate the proposed method on CIFAR-10, CIFAR-100 and Red CNWL datasets.
-For CNWL, input images are resized from 84-by-84 pixel\textsuperscript{2} to 32-by-32 pixel\textsuperscript{2} to be consistent with previous evaluations~\citep{xu2021faster}.
-For mini-WebVision, we follow the setting in DivideMix~\citep{li2020dividemix} by resizing images to 224-by-224 pixel\textsuperscript{2} before passing the images into a Resnet-50.
-For Animal-10N, we follow experiment setting specified in~\citep{song2019selfie} by training a VGG-19 backbone on 64-by-64 images to obtain a fair comparison with existing baselines.